Stuttering help

 Every now and then people tell me about their stutter and finish by asking "help me please!"
 So I decided to make a comprehensive post and video providing such help.
+We’ll cover the core of the stuttering iceberg, speaking exercises and techniques, and what we need to do to bring real change to the speaking pattern.

 I wonder what you think about such an exercise.
 Would you do such an assignment?
 How do you feel about doing it?

-1. The core of the stuttering iceberg
+The core of the stuttering iceberg

 Nowadays, I help people who stutter inside the Free From Stutter Program, so I decided to encourage the participants of the program and did that assignment myself.
-And I found it as hard as it was back in the day.
+And I found it nearly as hard as it was back in the day.

 I mean "hard" not in terms of speaking because when you're using the training speech, well, you don't stutter.
 The problem is to disclose the fact that you stutter, that you're going through speech therapy, and that you're using some weird training speech.

 So, the first thing is not the speech impediments.
-It's great when we target the speech impediments but it's like cutting the leaves of the tree.
+It's great when we target the speech impediments but it's like cutting the leaves of a tree.
 The tree itself, the trunk, the body, the roots - they all stay the same.
 So we want to target the very core of the stuttering iceberg.

 Avoidance, stuttering fear, stuttering anxiety, desire to hide it, which all rest on our underlying stuttering shame.

 Now, what do we do with the stuttering shame?
-With this negative feeling, with this negativity about our stuttering?
+With this negative feeling, with this negativity about stuttering?

-3 tips on how to uplevel our self-esteem
+3 tips to boost your self-esteem

 2) Be good at something.
 Focus on your passion.
 Doing something well brings a lot of self-confidence and boosts our self-esteem.